SwetaThanu08/Task3_ToDo_UI/README.md

 - Design Inspiration from : https://dribbble.com/shots/16955717-Task-Manager-App

 - This is a Counter Application.
-In the User Interface, Counter is created using the useState hook.
+- Counter is created using the useState hook.

 # Screenshots